 You may have side effects like redness, swelling, or stinging and burning when you apply them.

 These pills are not usually given to people with liver disease or heart problems.
 They may interact with other medicines you’re taking, such as antidepressants and beta-blockers.
-If you do take an antifungal pill, you’ll need to have a blood test every month to make sure it isn’t causing any problems.

 Once you get rid of the infection, do your best to avoid getting the nail infected again.
 Disinfect your bathroom tiles with bleach.
 Wear socks with your shoes.
 Don’t go barefoot, especially in public places.
 Use shower shoes instead.